whokilleddb/load-my-clr/README.md

 Run managed code from unmanaged process!

-This repository comtains Proof-of-Concept code to launch managed code from an unmanaged process and is directly inspired from[Adam Chester's Blog](https://www.mdsec.co.uk/2020/03/hiding-your-net-etw/).
+This repository comtains Proof-of-Concept code to launch managed code from an unmanaged process and is directly inspired from [Adam Chester's Blog](https://www.mdsec.co.uk/2020/03/hiding-your-net-etw/).

 ## Compilation
 First, compile the C# code with: